Melissa Conrad Stöppler, MD

 A brief history of stress

-Hans Selye, another early scientist who is known to have studied stress, extended Cannon's observations.
-He included, as part of the body's stress response system, the pituitary gland, a small gland at the base of the brain.
-He described the control by this gland of the secretion of hormones (for example, cortisol) that are important in the physiological response to stress by the other part of the adrenal gland known as the cortex.
+Hans Selye, another early scientist who is known for his studies of stress, extended Cannon's observations.
+He included the pituitary gland, a small gland at the base of the brain, as part of the body's stress response system.
+He described how this gland controls the secretion of hormones (for example, cortisol) that are important in the physiological response to stress.
 Additionally, Selye actually introduced the term stress from physics and engineering and defined it as "mutual actions of forces that take place across any section of the body, physical or psychological."

 In his experiments, Selye induced stress in rats in a variety of ways.
 He found typical and constant psychological and physical responses to the adverse situations that were imposed on the rats.
 In rats exposed to constant stress, he observed enlargement of the adrenal glands, gastrointestinal ulcers, and a wasting away (atrophy) of the immune (defense) system.
 He called these responses to stress the general adaptation (adjustment) or stress syndrome.
 He discovered that these processes, which were adaptive (healthy, appropriate adjustment) and normal for the organism in warding off stress, could become much like illnesses.
 That is, the adaptive processes, if they were excessive, could damage the body.
 This observation, then, was the beginning of an understanding of why stress, really overstress, can be harmful, and why the word stress has earned such a bad name.